 The Best Streaming Server Hosting on the Market Today

 With so many options out there, comparing online video platforms is difficult.
 There are dozens of different features to consider, and sometimes you end up comparing apples to oranges.
 To simplify the process, this post has compared the features and cost of five online video platforms, and the conclusion is clear.
-We think that Dacast is the best streaming server hosting on the market today.
+From a pricing and features standpoint, we think that Dacast is the best streaming server hosting on the market today.
 Here’s how we come to that conclusion:

 - Versatility: Dacast includes both live streaming and VOD services, which makes it more versatile than some competing platforms that only include video hosting.